Daina House

 Daina House (born December 30, 1954) is a former model and actress.
 She was Playboy magazine's Playmate of the Month for its January 1976 issue.
 Her centerfold was photographed by Ken Marcus.

+Daina was featured on the cover of the 1975 Black Oak Arkansas album, "X-Rated."

 House, sometimes credited as "Dana" House, appeared in the short TV comedy film Off the Wall in 1977, and has had numerous smaller roles in other shows.

 She is now a ministry leader at the Church on the Way in Van Nuys, California.